ph73nt/ADAC/README.md

 # ADAC for Imagej
-ADAC image import and export for ImageJ
+ADAC image import for ImageJ

-To get going straight away, download the ADAC_Utils.jar binary file and place in your Imagej plugins directory for the following Imagej menu items:
+To get going straight away, download the ADAC_Utils.jar binary file and place in your Imagej plugins directory for the following Imagej menu item:
 * Plugins
     * ADAC
-      * Export ADAC Image
       * Import ADAC Image

-Most folks will be using the importer.
-Currently work very well for static all image types I have tried: planar, dynamic, SPECT and gated.
+The importer works well for  all image types I have tried: planar, dynamic, SPECT and gated.
+Gated tomographic sets open as hyperstacks.

-The export works well for planars, but development has stalled on the export function due to lack of requirement since most ADAC systems support either or both Interfile or DICOM.